ASudre/paulsabart/doc.md

 ## Upload files
 - Connect to your favorite FTP client software on zyriane
-- The images folder is backend/images
+- The images folder is `backend/images`
 - The first folder level is for themes, the second one for categories.
-You can add subfolders that won't be taken into account for the themes or categories
+You can add subfolders into categories that won't be taken into account in the menu
 - upload your files in the right folder

 ## Update the database